-Our division holds the Principal Investigatorship for OMI, launched in 2004 on NASA's EOS-Aura satellite, and for TROPOMI, to be launched in 2017 on ESA's Sentinel-5 Precursor satellite.
+Our division holds the Principal Investigatorship for OMI, launched in 2004 on NASA's EOS-Aura satellite, and for TROPOMI, launched in 2017 on ESA's Sentinel-5 Precursor satellite.
+In addition, our department participates in several international science and mission advisory groups.
 We also perform work in preparation of the new atmospheric composition satellite missions Sentinel-4 and Sentinel-5.
 Our projects are often conducted in collaboration with various national and international partners, and are funded by both national and international agencies, including NSO, EUMETSAT, ESA, and the EU.

 Air quality is determined by the presence of short-lived trace gases, mainly O3 and NO2, and aerosols, which affect human health and climate.
 We perform retrievals of tropospheric NO2 from OMI and GOME-2, which are assimilated in global and regional air quality forecast systems.
 NO2 and CH4 satellite data are also used to determine the sources and strengths of emissions in a top-down approach.